|

 Portable writing desks brass bound,

-Silk umbrella & parasols,
+Silk umbrellas & parasols,

 Mirrors Oval and square,